HOLME

 Movement

-In executing many signs, one or both hands typically need to move.
+In executing many signs, either one or both hands may need to move.
 In a one-handed sign, your dominant hand takes the lead, while in a two-handed sign with only one moving, it’s still your dominant hand that undertakes the movement.
 Common movements include circling, moving up and down, forward and backward, tapping, swaying back and forth, and wiggling.

 Ensure you observe the movement of each hand closely.
 Sometimes, the non-dominant hand remains stationary while the dominant hand executes the movement, while in other instances, both hands may move simultaneously or alternately.